rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/e_collision_detection/readme.md

 # Collision Detection

-The moveit Front-end of collision detection is the plannins scene monitor, which is a ros grapper of the planning scene.
+The moveit Front-end of collision detection is the planning scene monitor, which is a ros wrapper of the planning scene.
-However, plannins scene is a wrapper of other tools which handle collision and implement the [Collision Detection Plugin](https://github.com/ros-planning/moveit/blob/4aeccc712293577e64918c0bb185ef8c38eeed84/moveit_core/collision_detection/include/moveit/collision_detection/collision_plugin.h#L80).
+However, planning scene is a wrapper of other tools which handle collision and implement the [Collision Detection Plugin](https://github.com/ros-planning/moveit/blob/4aeccc712293577e64918c0bb185ef8c38eeed84/moveit_core/collision_detection/include/moveit/collision_detection/collision_plugin.h#L80).

 ## The Plugin